vexing-shusher/vexing-shusher.github.io/_pages/about.md

 </header>

 <ul>
-  <li><i class='fas fa-pen-alt'> Developing a neural network model for pedestrian trajectory prediction from monocular image stream (at National Taipei University of Technology, under the supervision of Prof. Wen-Hui Chen).</li>
+  <li> Developing a neural network model for <strong>pedestrian trajectory prediction</strong> from monocular image stream (at National Taipei University of Technology, under the supervision of Prof. Wen-Hui Chen).</li>
-  <li><i class='fas fa-pen-alt'> Developing methods of classifying image and sound data using Spiking neural networks trained with local plasticity rules (in collaboration with NRC "Kurchatov Institute", Neuromorphic Algorithms Group).</li>
+  <li> Developing methods of classifying image and sound data using <stong>Spiking neural networks</strong> trained with local plasticity rules (in collaboration with NRC "Kurchatov Institute", Neuromorphic Algorithms Group).</li>
 </ul>